fx-giant/giant-documentations/giant/ReadMe.md

 [visual-sandbox.md](../visual/visual-sandbox.md)

-A quick guide on how to use description and colour when creating charts:
+A quick guide on how to use description and colour when creating chart:

 [visual-styling-descriptions_colour.md](../visual/visual-styling-descriptions_colour.md)